LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

 .. admonition:: Tip

-   MySQLWorkbench allows you to run one SQL command, a set of commands, or all of the commands listed in the editor pane.
+   MySQL Workbench allows you to run one SQL command, a set of commands, or all of the commands listed in the editor pane.
 Hover over each lightning bolt icon in the panel to see these options.

    .. figure:: ./figures/workbenchBoltIcons.png
-      :alt: Lightning bold icons in MySQLWorkbench.
+      :alt: Lightning bold icons in MySQL Workbench.

 #.
 Use the following SQL command to add a new entry to the ``seeds`` table.